 The traditional planting method is to dig a narrow trench 12cm (5in) deep.
 Space the tubers 30cm (1ft) apart for earlies and 37cm (15in) for maincrops, in rows 60cm (2ft) apart for earlies and 75cm (30in) apart for maincrops.
 Apply a general-purpose fertiliser at this stage.

 Gardener, blogger and allotmenteer Bryony Willis, shows you how to plant early potatoes.

 Other planting methods

-Another method is to grow the potatoes under black polythene.
+Potatoes can also be grown under black polythene sheets.
 The tubers are planted through slits in the polythene.
-The advantage of this method is that there is no need to earth up and the new potatoes form just below soil level which means there’s no digging to harvest them, they'll lie just below the sheet.
+The advantages of this method are that there is no need to earth up, and new potatoes form just below the surface, so there’s little or no need to dig.

 Unfortunately once blight starts, it is very difficult to stop.
 You can remove blight-affected leaves, but removing too many leaves will damage the plant’s ability to grow.
 Earthing up potatoes provides some protection to tubers.
 Try blight resistant cultivars or stick to earlies which are usually harvested before blight strikes.

 Potato blackleg is a common bacterial disease which causes black rotting at the stem base.
 Initial infections cause stunted growth and yellowing stems.
 If tubers form, the flesh may be grey or brown and rotten.

 Remove and destroy infected plants.
 Rotate crops.
 Buy resistant varieties such as 'Charlotte', 'Pixie' and 'Saxon'.

 This disease causes raised scab-like lesions on the potato surface.
 It does not affect the taste of the potato, and is easily removed on peeling.